pnnl/NATIG/README.md

 To run this example in docker with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 3G "" 123 `

-To run this example in a unix cluster using slurm: ` sudo bash run.sh /rd2c/ 3G RC 9500 `
+To run this example in a unix cluster using slurm: ` sbatch run.sh /rd2c/ 3G RC 9500 `

-To run this example in a unix cluster using slurm with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 3G RC 123 `
+To run this example in a unix cluster using slurm with the IEEE 123 model: ` sbatch run.sh /rd2c/ 3G RC 123 `

 Interesting outputted data: